BlokasLabs/pisound-micro-docs/docs/getting-started.md

 ### Hooking up to Raspberry Pi

 In order to use Pisound Micro with Raspberry Pi, either all (or a minimal actually used set) of the Raspberry Pi GPIO header pins must make contact between the boards.
-The pins map one-to-one, meaning that each `rpi>` GPIO pin on Pisound Micro must be connected to the corresponding GPIO pin on the Raspberry Pi.
+The pins map one-to-one, meaning that each `p01>` GPIO pin on Pisound Micro must be connected to the corresponding GPIO pin on the Raspberry Pi.
 For example, pin 1 on Pisound Micro should be connected to pin 1 on the Raspberry Pi, pin 2 to pin 2, and so on, up to pin 40.

 The square hole indicates the very first pin.
 The pin numbering matches the numbering at [pinout.xyz](https://pinout.xyz){target=_blank}

-After making the connections and before powering on, always doublecheck with a multimeter in beep mode whether there's no unexpected connections.
+After making the connections and before powering on, always doublecheck with a multimeter in beeping mode whether there's no unexpected connections.

 #### Mounting on Top